A 2025 Guide to Teaching English in China

 This is how we all learn our mother tongue through spaced repetition, mimicking, and the loci method.

 A teaching position in China allows you to accomplish that without more expense or effort.
-In addition, you will have the chance to practice native speakers in natural environments.
+In addition, you will have the chance to practice with native speakers in natural environments.

 The Top 3 Disadvantages